PowerMops/powermops-site/src/routes/pmops/Lesson-13.md

 `       UNTIL ;`\
 `</nowiki>`

-This definion will keep running until you type either an \'a\' (ASCII code number 97) or a \'b\' (ASCII code number 98).
+This definion will keep running until you type either an 'a' (ASCII code number 97) or a 'b' (ASCII code number 98).
 You can also write:

 `<nowiki>`\
 `: BEGINTEST`\